 Judges: Hon`ble Sandesh Kumar Sharma, Technical Member & Hon`ble Virender Bhat, Judicial Member

 Date of Judgement: 28.01.2025

+Area of Law: Tariff Determination

 The Appellate Tribunal for Electricity held that the Delhi Electricity Regulatory Commission (DERC) erred in disallowing various requirements of the appellant Tata Power Delhi Distribution Limited (TPDDL) under different heads, setting aside the DERC's findings on issues like disallowance of trading margin paid to a related party, consideration of reversal of doubtful debts as non-tariff income, erroneous computation of WACC, and disallowance of material cost incurred towards maintenance of streetlights, while remanding some issues back to DERC for fresh consideration.
 However, the Tribunal upheld DERC's decision on issues like disallowance of increase in LC charges, cost of auditor's certificate and credit rating fee.
 This was a batch matter involving 75 issues formulated by the appellant under different categories.